abcd567a/mm2/README.md

 INSTALLATION COMPLETED
 =======================
 PLEASE DO FOLLOWING:

+(1) In your browser, go to web interface at http://ip-of-pi:8787

-Open file mm2.sh for editing by following command:
+(2) Open file mm2.sh for editing by following command:

 sudo nano /usr/share/mm2/mm2.conf